 Florida: Solving the high rate of passenger rail incidents

 CPCS study suggests how to make passenger rail service safer for everybody.

 In 2017 alone, the State of Florida reported 40 deaths due to collisions with high-speed passenger rail trains.
-That’s four times the national average in terms of death per miles traveled.
+That’s four times the national average in terms of death per miles travelled.

 The mandate was straightforward: find the causes of the curiously high rate of passenger rail incidents in Florida and provide legislative and technical solutions.